Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

 In order to burn fat or gain muscle, you must provide the body with good nutrition from a balanced diet.

 - Carbohydrates are important for fuel.
 About 45% of your intake should come from carbs.
-Without carbohydrate in the diet, the body will likely break down muscle for energy before it uses fat.
+Without carbohydrates in the diet, the body will likely break down muscle for energy before it uses fat.
 The type of carbohydrate you eat is important.
-While all break down into sugar eventually, whole, unrefined grains, beans, vegetables, fruits and dairy take longer to break down and generally provide more nutrients.
+While all break down into sugar eventually, whole, unrefined grains, beans, vegetables, fruits, and dairy take longer to break down and generally provide more nutrients.

 - Timing of carbohydrate intake is important, too.
 If you give your body an unlimited supply of sugar, it will never get to the fat to burn.
 Good times for carbohydrate intake are the first meal of the day, after a fast, and to replenish glycogen before or after a workout.
 Try to avoid eating carbs in the evening.
 I recommend the last meal of the day no later than 7 pm.